GAGGIUINO/gaggiuino.github.io/docs/learning/functions-guide.md

 The descaling process takes around 45-50 minutes.
   1. Fill water tank to "MAX" with water and descale solution (possible 4-6tbsp citric acid per one tank of water).
-  2. Insert blind basket into porta-filter.
+  2. Insert blind basket into portafilter.
-  3. Lock porta-filter into the grouphead.
+  3. Lock portafilter into the group head.
   4. Place a reservoir under the steam wand and open the steam valve one full turn.
   5. Turn on **Brew** switch.
   6. Wait about 30 minutes, checking for an empty water tank.